Texas Supreme Court blocks order that resumed abortions

 “These laws are confusing, unnecessary, and cruel,” said Marc Hearron, attorney for the Center for Reproductive Rights, after the order was issued Friday night.

-Clinics in Texas had stopped performing abortions in the state of nearly 30 million people after the U.S. Supreme Court last week overturned Roe v.
-Wade and ended the constitutional right to abortion.
-Texas had technically left an abortion ban on the books for the past 50 years while Roe was in place.
+Clinics in Texas — a state of nearly 30 million people — stopped performing abortions after the U.S. Supreme Court last week overturned Roe v.
+Wade.
+Texas had left an abortion ban on the books for the past 50 years while Roe was in place.

-A copy of Friday's order was provided by attorneys for Texas clinics.
-It could not immediately be found on the court’s website.
+Attorneys for Texas clinics provided a copy of Friday's order, which was not immediately available on the court’s website.

 Abortion providers and patients across the country have been struggling to navigate the evolving legal landscape around abortion laws and access.